Cultural Humility: Why It’s a Healthcare Best Practice

 That’s where cultural humility comes into play – the recognition of the patient as the expert on their own background and experiences.

-Cultural Humility vs. Cultural Competence
+Cultural Humility vs. Cultural Competency

 Maybe it sounds obvious that patients know the most about their own lives.
 But if you ask patients about their healthcare experiences, many tell a different story.
 Some patients encounter providers who, upon finding out they are gay or disabled or over sixty, jump to conclusions that just aren’t true.
 Other times the healthcare staff are oblivious to some critical needs or dynamics that can change patient outcomes.
 Some patients feel they are put in simplistic boxes, marked “marginalized” or “privileged” when most of us experience a mix of different advantages and barriers.

-Cultural competence is still beneficial, helping us learn a culture’s values, beliefs, and practices.
+Cultural competency is still beneficial, helping us learn a culture’s values, beliefs, and practices.
 Studying the prevalence of certain illnesses and needs in specific populations is vital for good clinical research.
 Medical and behavioral health are influenced by many factors, such as race, gender, biological sex, religion, education level, socioeconomic status, and others.

 Cultural humility functions by filling in the other part of the equation – helping providers not only realize their own knowledge limits, but also reminding them to ask questions and listen to patients without preconceptions.
 It’s not about showing weakness or submission but expanding our grasp of the nuances influencing the patient’s health.